syncfusion-content/flutter-docs/Flutter/maps/markers.md

 ![Zoom markers to fit bounds](images/markers/fit_bounds.jpg)

 N> You can refer to our [Flutter Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Maps example](https://flutter.syncfusion.com/#/maps/shape-layer/marker) that shows how to configure a Maps in Flutter.
+You can also explore our [Flutter Maps Markers example](https://flutter.syncfusion.com/#/maps/shape-layer/marker) that shows how to configure a Maps in Flutter.